Financial assistance in a disaster

 • If your mailing address, phone number, or email changes after applying, please notify us

-• Return any documents requested as quickly as possible
+• Submit any documents requested as quickly as possible

 2. Once eligibility has been determined, your file may be assigned to an evaluator who will contact you to assess the damage

 4. If funding is approved, a cheque will be sent to your mailing address.
-You'll also receive a payment letter by mail or email
+You'll also receive a payment letter by mail or email, and the decision will be reflected on your application status in your DFA portal dashboard.

 Appeals